Second Ex-Republican Senator Found Dead With Gunshot Wound In Less Than Two Days

-A former Oklahoma senator has reportedly been found dead at his home with a gunshot wound, making him the second GOP ex-politician to be found shot dead in less than 48 hours.
+A former Oklahoma senator has reportedly been found dead at his home, having allegedly suffered a gunshot wound.
+This makes the victim the second GOP ex-politician to be found, shot dead, in less than 48 hours.

-Former state senator Jonathan Nichols’ body was found at his home in west Norman on Wednesday just before 9 p.m., with sources within the local police confirming that they also found a gun placed on a table in the same room.
+Former state senator Jonathan Nichols’ body was found at his home in west Norman on Wednesday, just before 9 p.m.
+Local police confirm that they also found a gun placed on a table in the same room, per The Oklahoman.
 As reported by The Daily Mail, the 53-year-old was a former Assistant District Attorney who also served as a member of the Oklahoma Senate from 2001 to 2013, and he left behind his wife and two children.

-“Based on officers that arrived on scene, it was clear there was an apparent gunshot wound,” stated Norman Police Department’s public information officer Sarah Jensen, as per KFOR.com, although she did not confirm if the rumors that a gun had been found nearby were true or not.
+“Based on officers that arrived on scene, it was clear there was an apparent gunshot wound,” stated Norman Police Department’s public information officer Sarah Jensen, as per KFOR, although she did not confirm if the rumors that a gun had been found nearby were true or not.

 Many Norman residents paid tribute to the Republican politician, including his successor, Senator Rob Standridge.

 “Senator Jonathan Nichols was the most brilliant political, legal mind in the Oklahoma State Legislature, and worked tirelessly as a senator and for years on staff to help guide our state forward.
-Jonathan was a great friend, a mentor, a confidant, and was always there for me in whatever situation I was in,” Standridge said in a statement, according to NonDoc.com.
+Jonathan was a great friend, a mentor, a confidant, and was always there for me in whatever situation I was in,” Standridge said in a statement, according to NONDOC.

 Former Oklahoma state Sen. Jonathan Nichols, 53, found shot dead in his home.